Alaska Elopement Packages

 What Animals are in Alaska?

-Alaska is home to many iconic species, such as grizzly bears, black bears, moose, caribou, wolves, Dall sheep, bald eagles, and marine life, such as whales, seals, sea otters, and various species of salmon.
+Alaska is home to some of the most iconic wildlife in North America, including grizzly bears, black bears, moose, caribou, wolves, Dall sheep, bald eagles, and a wide variety of marine life such as whales, seals, sea otters, and salmon.
+Depending on where you explore, it’s common to see animals roaming through valleys, foraging along riverbeds, or soaring overhead.

 Can You Walk on a Glacier in Alaska?

 Yes!
-Alaska has about 100,000 glaciers, with over a quarter residing in national parks.
-Popular locations include Matanuska Glacier, accessible for guided walks and ice climbing, and Exit Glacier in Kenai Fjords National Park.
-These glaciers are between 10,000 and 15,000 years old, while some glaciers in mountainous regions are presumed to date back to the last ice age.
+Alaska has roughly 100,000 glaciers, with many located inside national parks.
+Popular options include Matanuska Glacier, which is accessible for guided walks and ice climbing, and Exit Glacier in Kenai Fjords National Park.
+These glaciers are between 10,000 and 15,000 years old, with some in mountainous regions dating back to the last ice age.

 Where Can I See Whales Up-close in Alaska?

-The best time for whale watching in Alaska is from March to November.
-Gray whales can be spotted from mid-March to May, while beluga whales are visible from mid-July to September.
-On the other hand, humpback and killer whales can be seen during the warmer months of June and July.
-You can find local tours in these areas and sometimes have the chance to see whales from the shore.
+The best time for whale watching in Alaska is from March through November.
+Gray whales migrate through the region from mid-March to May, beluga whales are often spotted from mid-July through September, and humpback and killer whales are frequently seen during the warmer summer months.
+Depending on where you go, you can book a guided whale-watching cruise or even catch glimpses of whales from shore.

 • Juneau